General Indy 500 Facts and Milestones

 Fewest Cars Completing the Full 500 Miles

-• 1 - 1967 (race red flagged due to crash on last lap; second place score with 198 laps)
+• 1 - 1967 (race red flagged due to a crash on the last lap; second place was scored with 198 laps)

 • 1 - 1984 (second place finished two laps down)